digitalvarys/Flask-REST-API/README.md

 # Flask-REST-API

-This Repo is used for the Article from [DigitalVarys](https://digitalvarys.com/)
+This Repo is used for the Article from [DigitalVarys - How to create REST API Using Python Flask](https://digitalvarys.com/how-to-create-rest-api-using-python-flask)